official-sounding/ScrabbleWinner/README.markdown

 The program uses a Trie to store the words from the dictionary.

-I wrote the Trie class for my Algorithms class in University, and then modified it to add functionality to search by a list of letters so it's probably quite inefficient, but the program is performant with the small (~180k) dictionary and # of characters to search
+I wrote the Trie class for my Algorithms class in University, and then modified it to add functionality to search by a list of letters
+My implementation is probably quite inefficient, but the program is performant with the small (~180k) dictionary and # of characters to search

 # Usage